o7g8/rtsp-feed-capture/rtsp-capture/README.md

 ## TODO

+* Introduce actors

-* Introduce actors and see how many actors can be handled on CPU.
+* Measure how many actors can be handled on CPU.

+* Build OpenCV and OpenCVSharp for GPU.

 * Test the performance of grabbing/reading on GPU.